Basic Principles / Guidelines

 Measures to Ensure Appropriate Working Hours

 Fujikura Ltd. works to ensure appropriate working hours as one of its most important management issues that will help improve the value of the company and its human capital.
-The entire Group is making a concerted effort to this end.
+We strive to ensure local compliance and reduce overtime work hours across the entire Group.
 In June 2014, we documented the Group's policies on appropriate working hours and have been conducting related activities regarding the following as the three pillars of these policies.

 Fujikura Group Management of Adequate Working Hours Activity Policy